...

 Explore the Art of Low and Slow Cooking with an Instant-Read Meat Thermometer

-By Published On: May 22nd, 2023Categories: Food Thermometer, Grill Thermometer, Latest blogs, Smoker ThermometerComments Off on Explore the Art of Low and Slow Cooking with an Instant-Read Meat Thermometer
+By Published On: May 22nd, 2023Categories: Latest blogs, Food Thermometer, Grill Thermometer, Smoker ThermometerComments Off on Explore the Art of Low and Slow Cooking with an Instant-Read Meat Thermometer

 What is low and slow BBQ?

-Why do you need an instant-read meat thermometer for low and slow BBQ?
+Why do you need an instant-read meat thermometer for low-and-slow BBQ?

-How to use an instant-read meat thermometer for low and slow BBQ?
+How to use an instant-read meat thermometer for low-and-slow BBQ?

-Using instant-read meat thermometers for a low and slow BBQ is easy and no different from other cooking methods.
+Using instant-read meat thermometers for a low-and-slow BBQ is easy and no different from other cooking methods.

 First, before cooking, make sure your meat is at room temperature.
 This will ensure your meat cooks evenly.

 For example, chops or steak cuts of pork, beef, and lamb should reach an internal temperature of 145°F (63°C).
-Ground meats, whether beef, pork, lamb, turkey, veal, etc., should reach 160°F (71°C) of internal temperature.
+Ground meats, whether beef, pork, lamb, turkey, veal, etc., should reach an internal temperature of 160°F (71°C).
 Meanwhile, poultry meats (chicken, duck, turkey, fowl, etc.) should be cooked to an internal temperature of 165°F (74°C).

 slow BBQ culinary project